Affiliate Marketing Scams: Types And Expert Advice For Prevention

 Report Suspected Scams

 If you somehow stumble upon a trick that may look like an affiliate scam, do not be shy to raise the alarm.
-FTC and BBB which are taken for the agencies, we can express our complaint.
+Report the scam to the FTC (Federal Trade Commission), the BBB (Better Business Bureau), and the affiliate network hosting the program.Β

 Another safeguard against possible scams was the network of affiliates, a place where they would choose their best or the most reputable ones.